BorisZelikman/my-money/docs/DEPLOYMENT.md

 ### Option A: Using Firebase Console

 1. Go to [Firebase Console](https://console.firebase.google.com)
-2. Select your project
+2. Select your project: `my-money-1d617`
 3. Go to **Hosting** in the left sidebar
 4. Click **Add another site**
-5. Enter site name: `my-money-v2-staging`
+5. Enter site name: `mymoneymeter`
 6. Click **Add site**

-The staging URL will be: `https://my-money-v2-staging.web.app`
+The staging URL will be: `https://mymoneymeter.web.app`

 ### Option B: Using Firebase CLI